Sean Spicer: Recreational Marijuana Scrutiny Will Increase Under Administration

 “Greater enforcement” of federal law against marijuana is coming.
-During a Thursday press conference, White House press secretary Sean Spicer said the Trump Administration plans to use current laws to crack down on state-run recreational marijuana programs, even including communities that have decriminalized the drug.
+During a Thursday press conference, White House Press Secretary Sean Spicer said the Trump administration plans to use current laws to crack down on state-run recreational marijuana programs, even including communities that have decriminalized the drug.

 “I do believe you’ll see greater enforcement,” Spicer said, as cited by USA Today.
 “There is still a federal law that we need to abide by in terms of recreational marijuana and other drugs of that nature.”